 Chronic Kidney Disease Stages

-There are 5 stages of CKD which are based on glomerular filtration rate (GFR), a test that estimates how much blood passes through the glomeruli — tiny filters in the kidneys that filter waste from the blood — each minute:
+There are 5 stages of patients who developed kidney disease which are based on glomerular filtration rate (GFR), a test that estimates how much blood passes through the glomeruli -- tiny filters in the kidneys that filter waste from the blood -- each minute:

 - Stage 1 (90+ GFR) - Normal kidney function but urine findings or structural abnormalities or genetic trait point to kidney disease.

-- Stage 2 (60-89 GFR) – Mildly reduced kidney function, and other findings point to kidney disease.
+- Stage 2 (60-89 GFR) - Mildly reduced function, and other findings point to kidney disease.

 - Stage 3A (45-59 GFR); Stage 3B (30-44 GFR) - Moderately reduced kidney function.